Trump's first days in office spawn dozens of lawsuits

 Massachusetts

-After the the ACLU filed a lawsuit Sunday demanding the release of two University of Massachusetts-Dartmouth associate professors -- Iranian nationals who are permanent residents of the United States -- federal judges in Boston ruled Sunday that officials could not detain someone on the basis of Trump's travel ban.
+After the ACLU filed a lawsuit Sunday demanding the release of two University of Massachusetts-Dartmouth associate professors -- Iranian nationals who are permanent residents of the United States -- federal judges in Boston ruled Sunday that officials could not detain someone on the basis of Trump's travel ban.
 The professors, who both earned PhDs at Johns Hopkins University, were returning from an engineering conference.

 On Tuesday, state Attorney General Maura Healey said she is filing intervention papers in federal court challenging the executive order.